Counseling and Personnel Services (MEd)

 1

-At least 700 hours of field placement must be completed during field studies and two practicums.
-10 hours per week are required during field studies.
-No less than 20 hours per week are required during the two practicums.
+At least 700 hours of field placement must be completed during one practicum and two internships.
+10 hours per week are required during the practicum.
+No less than 20 hours per week are required during the two internships.

 The Master of Education in Counseling and Personnel Services program prepares students to meet the requirements for certification and/or licensure in the following concentrations: